Frequently Asked Participant Questions

 - You have a scheduled appointment with a MO HealthNet enrolled provider for a MO HealthNet covered service.

-You should call the NEMT number at 1-866-269-5927 at least five working days before to arrange transportation to your appointment.
-This number is available 24 hours per day
+You should call the NEMT number at 1-866-269-5927 at least five calendar days before to arrange transportation to your appointment.
+You may call this number Monday through Friday 8:00 a.m. to 5:00 p.m. for regular scheduled appointments.
+You may call this number 24 hours a day, seven days a week for urgent appointments or hospital discharges.

 If you are enrolled in a MO HealthNet managed care health plan you should contact the membership services number on your managed care health insurance card.
 Some managed care health plans will have the phone number for transportation on your managed care health insurance card.